0xManan/NPM-Supply-Chain-Attack/README.md

 - **General Advice**: Implement dependency monitoring (e.g., via tools like @guardrailai).
 If compromised, reset your OS.
 For crypto ops, avoid transactions for a few days and double-check everything.

 This repo highlights the fragility of open-source supply chains.
 Contributions welcome—fork and PR with updates or additional tools.

+## Thanks
+Huge Appreciation to [@officer_cia](https://x.com/officer_cia) for keeping posted and monitoring threats.
+This repository is inspired by his tweets and resources he shared all along.